Raleigh Misdemeanor and Felony Defense Lawyers

 When handling serious felony charges, you want to be represented by an attorney who has a substantial amount of trial experience.
 My partner and I have almost 40 years of combined criminal trial experience.
 I personally have handled felony cases since 1992.
 We have tried everything from drug cases to burglaries, to sex offenses and murders.

-Even though you may not believe that you need a trial lawyer because you think that your case will result in a plea bargain, keep in mind that a good outcome in a negotiation likely only comes when a prosecutor understands that your attorney is prepared for trial.
+Even though you may not believe that you need a trial lawyer because you think that your case will result in a plea bargain, keep in mind that a good outcome in a negotiation likely only comes when a prosecutor understands that your felony defense attorney is prepared for trial.

 At Kurtz & Blum, PLLC, it is our business to be prepared for trial.
-If you are suspected of or have been charged with a felony offense, don’t discuss it with anyone but your attorney.
+If you are suspected of or have been charged with a felony offense, don’t discuss it with anyone but your felony defense attorney.
 Call us immediately at 919-832-7700 so that we can schedule a consultation.
 There is no charge to sit down and talk.
 At Kurtz & Blum, PLLC, we’re in your corner.

 Our Raleigh criminal attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Raleigh, Zebulon, Cary, Fuquay-Varina, Apex, Holly Springs, New Hope, Rolesville, Garner, Morrisville, Wake Forest, Knightdale and Wendell.